lauracutting/typetune/_posts/2020-11-18-the-dawn-of-the-digital-age-album-cover.md

 *Drake's album also worked because it evoked an instant response from viewers.
 The cover [immediately became a meme](http://fusion.net/list/50583/15-of-the-best-drake-if-youre-reading-this-album-cover-parodies/) — people used it as a template for jokes, helping to promote the album through their mimicry.
 That's a great design — one that can be copied endlessly without distorting the original.*

 More of an emphasis has been placed on engaging the fans in album cover design.
-An increase in fan made style cover artwork.
+There has been an increase in fan made style cover artwork.
+Taylor Swift's 2019 album 'Lover'

-Digital typefaces popularized in the 90s -

-*Almost every font from album covers in this decade makes use of a geometric-inspired typeface, reminiscent of computer code or bitmap video games.
-(And for a good reason: 1996 marked the boom in instant messaging and gaming consoles like Nintendo 64 and Sony PlayStation)*
+***“I think about Lover, and all the glitter heart eyes it inspired and the way people photoshopped themselves on the cover: everyone, from my neighbor to Ellen \[DeGeneres],” Valheria Rocha, who designed the artwork for Swift’s eighth album, tells Entertainment Weekly.
+“There’s a level of iconicness and relatability that made the cover influential.
+People saw they could easily make their own versions of Lover and I think it makes them feel a little closer to Taylor.”***

 https://www.creativebloq.com/graphic-design/album-artwork-digital-age-71515796